-The surface water sampling strategy for the D04 Rio Cupeyes and Rio Guilarte sites are based on hydrological data collected from a much larger, nearby USGS hydrological monitoring location.
+The surface water sampling strategy for the D06 Kings Creek and McDiffett sites are based on hydrological data collected from a nearby USGS hydrological monitoring location in a forested watershed.
+Given that lack of historical information for McDiffett Creek and the close proximity to Kings Creek, the sampling design for the D06 McDiffett Creek site follows the design for Kings Creek.
 Thus, our sampling strategy may not accurately represent the hydrologic condition at the NEON site, and will need to be updated following annual data collections.
-Given the lack of long-term historical data at this site, Domain 04 staff need to have the leeway to adjust sampling dates based on actual site conditions.
+Given the lack of long-term historical data at this site, Domain 06 staff need to have the leeway to adjust sampling dates based on actual site conditions.

-The following Tables and Figures indicate proposed sampling dates for all sample protocols to be undertaken at Domain 04 over the course of a year.
+The following Tables and Figures indicate proposed sampling dates for all sample protocols to be undertaken at Domain 06 over the course of a year.